mulesoft-assets/template-sfdc2sfdc-casecustomobject-bidirectional-sync/README.md

 In order to [create your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) you should to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.

-Once your app is all set and started, supposing you choose as domain name `sfdc2sfdc-bidirectional-contact-sync` to trigger the use case you just need to hit `http://sfdc2sfdc-bidirectional-contact-sync.cloudhub.io/synccontacts` and report will be sent to the emails configured.
+Once your app is all set and started, supposing you choose as domain name `sfdc2sfdc-bidirectional-contact-sync` to trigger the use case you just need to hit `http://sfdc2sfdc-bidirectional-contact-sync.cloudhub.io/synccontacts` and report will be sent to the e-mails configured.

 ## Running on premise <a name="runonopremise"/>
 Complete all properties in one of the property files, for example in [mule.prod.properties] (../blob/master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=prod`.

-After this,  the integration will fetch the updates occured since the date configured in the watermark.default.expression property.
+After this,  the integration will fetch the updates occurred since the date configured in the watermark.default.expression property.

 # Customize It!<a name="customizeit"/>
 This brief guide intends to give a high level idea of how this Template is built and how you can change it according to your needs.
-As mule applications are based on XML files, this page will be organised by describing all the XML that conform the Template.
+As mule applications are based on XML files, this page will be organized by describing all the XML that conform the Template.
 Of course more files will be found such as Test Classes and [Mule Application Files](http://www.mulesoft.org/documentation/display/current/Application+Format), but to keep it simple we will focus on the XMLs.

 Here is a list of the main XML files you'll find in this application: